sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO Convert tsfem-ui/tsfem-inpost notice handler into separate class?
 	-> The one from tsfem-inpost is more advanced, allowing separate notice wraps.

+TODO add save all button. -> Basically run through all forms and save them, and send message from "saved for one extension" to "saved for X (slug)."

-* **Changed:** Reduced the likelihood of random disconnects caused by iThemes Security's nonsensical option.
-New sites no longer rely on authentication keys for hashing, but create a key using the administator's email address and domain name.
-Change any of these, and your site will disconnect from our services.
-This is a local verification; the administrator's email address is not shared with us.
+* **Changed:** Reduced the likelihood of random disconnects caused by iThemes Security's nonsensical option to flush security keys every two weeks.
+New sites no longer rely on these proper authentication keys for hashing, but now use a combination of environmental variables, like the database version and the installation location.
+Change any of these, and your site could disconnect from our services.
 You can reconnect after disconnecting without losing data.
+This check performs entirely locally.
+* **Improved:** Increased clarity about how the API connection is validated.
 * **Improved:** Notification animations are faster now, and no longer cause minor text movement.
 * **Improved:** Optimized option handling for improved performance.
 * **Updated:** Now uses our licensing API v2.2, primarily for key naming convenience.
 * **Other:** Modernized code.
+* **Other:** New translations are available.
+TODO update POT

 **Updated extensions:**